wpchop/homework-3-case-study-wpchop/README.md

 I found that the most challenging part of recreating this gif was the color preservation on the cube rotations around the y and z axes.
 It was tricky to map the estimation of the cube's normals to the correct color.

+Potential drawbacks:
+My shader code isn't well-factored and easy to read.
+I could probably clean up my code and optimize it a little better in terms of code-readability.
+As for performance, I have a lot of branching that could probably be cleaned up, but I'm still shaky on how to do this.
+However, it still runs at 60fps on my machine! :)

 ### Bubbling Beaker Implementation Details:
 For the bubbling beaker, I also implemented an orthographic camera, but instead viewed the scene along the negative z direction, with the camera at (0,0,15).
 I used the z-direction to maintain the depth of different components of the scene.
 Each successive component is closer to the camera, and colored differently.
 These included